Facebook Live, YouTube videos, Instagram Stories — we’ve officially entered the age of video as king!

 You’ll want to make sure that this space has proper lighting, acoustics, all those good things, but don’t pick a studio just because it has the best of everything!

 4. Have a plan, but not a teleprompter.

 Know your topic and the points you want to touch on, but don’t worry about repeating the same thing every time.
-If you focus on a script and mess up even a single word, it could throw your whole game off.
-Instead, have fun, be natural and let the words flow.
+Focusing on a script and messing up even a single word could throw your whole game off.
+Instead, have fun, be natural, and let the words flow.

 5. Dress for success.